Childbirth in Zambia: Birth

-Only 5.4% of birth in Zambia are attended by a trained traditional birth attendant.
+Only 5.4% of births in Zambia are attended by a trained traditional birth attendant.
 Most laboring women will have a social support person present during the antepartum period, however if a woman gives birth in a hospital, the support person will, most likely, not be present during the actual laboring process.
 These women are called “mbusas”.
 Mbusas and those providing support during the laboring process have not received any formal education or training surround care of the laboring women.
 In most cases they do not have the skills needed to handle obstetrical emergencies.
 In those cases, they choose to accompany the laboring mothers to maternity units rather than delivering in the home.
 The major roles of mbusas during the laboring process is to provide emotional support to the mother.

 When mothers are brought into maternity centers, often do not have any direction making power.
 Many of the mbusas and those to bring the mothers to the maternity center are often only allowed in the room during visiting hours, however many women will choose to wait outside the unit.
 Should a mother be able to labor at home most of the power still belongs to them throughout the whole process.
 Furthermore, women who give birth in a medical center are subjected to more of the “coercive obstetric procedures” these include birthing positions that are convenient for the health care provider but not the laboring women.

 53% of births occur in the home.
 The majority of the rest of the birth occur in maternity centers and hospitals.
 There seems to be a divide between those who gave birth in health care centers as opposed to those who gave at home.
 This is evidence by the fact that those who gave birth at home, do not receive as much postpartum as those who give birth in a healthcare setting.
 The women who choose to have a birth at home, states that they feel unwelcome at postpartum care clinics.

 Typically in labors occurring in the home mothers are free to choose a birthing position that is most comfortable to them: some of these positions include, sitting, kneeling, and squatting.
 Mbusa will help with positioning through the use of a chitenge, a fabric Zambian women use to tie around the waist.
 Those laboring in health care centers may not have as much freedom in positioning.